mjanser/ansible-role-mpd/README.md

 ## Requirements

-The rpmfusion-free repository has to be installed before running this role.
+The UnitedRPMs or rpmfusion-free repository has to be installed before running this role.

 ## Role Variables